 Marshall Scholar Josie Chambers shares her experience in applying for the scholarship.

 Candidates are evaluated on academic achievement, leadership potential, social commitment, and communication skills.
 In appointing scholars, the selectors will look for distinction of intellect and character as evidenced both by their scholastic attainments and by their other activities and achievements.
 Preference will be given to candidates who display a potential to make a significant contribution to their own society.
 Selectors will also look for strong motivation and seriousness of purpose, including the presentation of a specific and realistic academic program.
 Succinctly, Marshall Scholars are deep thinkers who are prepared for leadership in multiple sectors and get things done.
-The University of Illinois has had five students selected as Marshall Scholars in the last seven years!
+The University of Illinois has had six students selected as Marshall Scholars in the last decade!
 Read more about recent Illinois Marshall Scholars.

 Students are encouraged to submit a priority application for the Marshall Scholarship.
-University faculty and staff who are familiar with the Marshall Scholarship will review materials received by this date, while only the National and International Scholarships Program directors will review materials submitted after this date.
+University faculty and staff who are familiar with the Marshall Scholarship will review materials received by this date, while only the National and International Scholarships Program will review materials submitted after this date.
 In either case, we will provide feedback on multiple drafts of your application both prior to the priority deadline, and from the priority deadline to final submission.

 Please submit the following requested information to us via email or mail at 807 South Wright Street, Fifth Floor, MC-317: